dddddddddzzzz/OpenStories/README.md

 # Open Stories

-OpenStories is an syndication format for distributing stories to friends and families.
+Open Stories is a syndication format for distributing stories to friends and families.

 Stories are small pieces of media – such as images and video clips – with a 9:16 aspect ratio.